Google Workspace SAML integration

 16. Go back to the SAML Service Provider Info section and copy the Entity ID and ACS URL for use in Google Apps.

-urn:oid:2.5.4.42 -> First Name (Basic Information)
+First Name (Basic Information) -> urn:oid:2.5.4.42

-urn:oid:2.5.4.4 -> Last Name (Basic Information)
+Last Name (Basic Information) -> urn:oid:2.5.4.4

-19. Click Finish.
+20. Click Finish.

 22. Click the Test Login link to make sure the login works.

-You're all set!
-Now when your users land on the team access page they will be prompted to login via Google SSO.
+That's it!
+Now, when your users land on the team access page they will be prompted to login via Google SSO.

 • Related Articles